Timber Defects Explained: Causes, Types, Identification, and Long-Term Impact

 Fungal Decay

-- Brown rot – breaks down cellulose
+- Brown rot – breaks down cellulose, leaving the wood looking charred and cracked into cubes

-- White rot – attacks lignin
+- White rot – attacks lignin, giving a bleached, stringy appearance

 Mold and Stain